 Notes on the Geography of Pakistan: Jahangir's Tomb

-India has several tombs of the Mughals, including those of Akbar, Shah Jahan, and Aurangzeb.
+India has several tombs of the Mughals, including those of Akbar and Shah Jahan.
 Pakistan has Jahangir's, which has been defaced but is still remarkable.

 Hold on to your horses: we're not at the tomb yet.
 The lawn in the foreground is part of a 12-acre rectangular area known misleadingly as the Akbari Serai.
-(Misleading because it never was a serai of Akbar's or anyone else's but was built as part of a place where visitors to Jahangir's tomb could stay in the peripheral cells; for a while in the 19th century, it was used for railway-equipment storage.)
-We're looking at a mosque and, just behind it, the once-glorious domed tomb of Asaf Khan, Jahangir's brother-in-law and Shah Jahan's father-in-law.
+(Misleading because it never was a serai of Akbar's or anyone else's but was built as part of a place where visitors to Jahangir's tomb could stay in the peripheral cells.
+For a while in the 19th century, it was used for railway-equipment storage.)
+The building here is a mosque and, just behind it, the once-glorious domed tomb of Asaf Khan, Jahangir's brother-in-law and Shah Jahan's father-in-law.
 (Yes, he was the father of the woman buried in the Taj Mahal).

 Asaf Khan died in 1641.
 Shah Jahan ordered construction of a tomb for him, but the marble covering was subsequently stripped by the Bhangi Sikh sardars and the builders working for Maharaja Ranjit Singh.

-Asaf Khan's tomb sits in its own large enclosure, once presumably better tended.
+Asaf Khan's tomb sits in a large enclosure, once presumably better tended.

 Inside, the richly inlaid cenotaph.